Arizona Cardinals hire Steve Wilks as head coach

-The Arizona Cardinals have hired their next head coach following Bruce Arians' offseason retirement.
+The Arizona Cardinals have found their next head coach following Bruce Arians' offseason retirement.

-The Cards hired Panthers defensive coordinator Steve Wilks as their head coach on Monday, the team announced.
+The Cardinals named Panthers defensive coordinator Steve Wilks their head coach on Monday.
 NFL Network Insider Ian Rapoport and NFL Network's Mike Garafolo first reported the development.

-Wilks is expected to be formally introduced as the team's head coach during a news conference Tuesday.
+Wilks, who agreed to a four-year contract with the Cardinals that includes a fifth-year option, is expected to be formally introduced as the team's head coach during a news conference Tuesday at 2 p.m.
+ET.

 Recently on vacation, a person walked up to #AZCardinals GM Steve Keim and introduced himself.
 On a beach in the Carolinas, Keim was blown away by this impressive dude.
 It was Panthers DC Steve Wilks... who Keim is expected to hire as his new head coach.â Ian Rapoport (@RapSheet) January 22, 2018